-LL.M. students are not permitted to take more than fifteen (15) credits per semester.
+LL.M. students are not permitted to take more than fifteen (15) credits persemester wi nof the Associate Dean

 Step 2: Understand the Cardozo Curriculum

 LL.M. students choose courses from the Cardozo J.D. curriculum.
 The Cardozo JD curriculum includes core doctrinal courses (known as "first year" courses because they are required during the first year of J.D. study) which lay the foundation of legal concepts; and upper-level courses, which provide variety and depth to allow for specialization in specific areas of the law.
 LL.M. students are free to choose courses from both the first-year and the upper-level curricula, provided course prerequisites have been met.